J05HI/website/content/blog/en/nuxt-optimized-images.md

 -->
 ```

-There are several additional options you can specify as **query params** when you import the images, just follow [the documentation](https://aceforth.com/docs/nuxt-optimized-images/usage/) for more information.
+There are several additional options you can specify as **query params** when you import the images, just follow [the documentation](/docs/nuxt-optimized-images/usage/) for more information.

 ## Contribute to Nuxt Optimized Images

-**Nuxt Optimized Images** is an open source project, any contribution is welcome, even giving us a [star on GitHub ★](https://github.com/aceforth/nuxt-optimized-images) or spreading the word 🤓.
+**Nuxt Optimized Images** is an open source project, any contribution is welcome, even giving us a [star on GitHub ★](https://github.com/juliomrqz/nuxt-optimized-images) or spreading the word 🤓.

 ## Documentation & Support

-If you want extra details of how to configure and use this module, the **full documentation** is available at <https://aceforth.com/docs/nuxt-optimized-images/>.
+If you want extra details of how to configure and use this module, the **full documentation** is available at [https://marquez.co/docs/nuxt-optimized-images](/docs/nuxt-optimized-images).

-For **Bug reports** or **Feature requests**, use the [Issues section](https://github.com/aceforth/nuxt-optimized-images/issues).
-But, if you have **questions**, please go to our [Community Chat](https://spectrum.chat/bazzite/login?r=https://spectrum.chat/bazzite/open-source).
+For **Bug reports** or **Feature requests**, use the [Issues section](https://github.com/juliomrqz/nuxt-optimized-images/issues).
+But, if you have **questions**, you can also use the [Issues section](https://github.com/juliomrqz/nuxt-netlify/issues).

-You may also want to **follow us** [on Twitter](https://twitter.com/AceforthHQ) for future updates and valuable topics.
+You may also want to **follow me** [on Twitter](https://twitter.com/juliomrqz) for future updates and valuable topics.

 ## Professional Support

-If you require Professional Assistance on your project(s), please contact us at <https://aceforth.com/contact>.
+If you require Professional Assistance on your project(s), please contact me.